Alfred Winslow Jones: The "hedge fund"

 Jones is credited with coining the phrase "hedged fund" and is credited with creating the first hedge fund structure in 1949.
 Jones referred to his fund as being "hedged", a term then commonly used on Wall Street to describe the management of investment risk due to changes in the financial markets.

 Jones combined two speculative tools to create what he considered a conservative investment scheme.
 He used leverage to buy more shares, and used short selling to avoid market risk.
 He bought as many stocks as he sold, so market-wide moves up or down would be neutralized in the portfolio.
 The value of the portfolio, then, would not be based on direction of the market but whether the manager had picked the right stocks to buy and sell.
 The fund avoided requirements of the Investment Company Act of 1940 by limiting itself to 99 investors in a limited partnership.
 Jones chose to take 20 percent of profits as compensation, invoking the Phoenician sea captains who kept a fifth of the profits from successful voyages.
-He charged no fee unless he made a profit.
+Initially, he charged no fee unless he made a profit.
+Jones later added a 2% management fee on all assets, regardless of the performance of the fund.
 These elements: a partnership structure where a percentage of profits is paid as compensation to the general partner/fund manager, a small number of limited partners as investors, and a variety of long and short positions, are the core elements of hedge funds today.
+Jones' fee system of a 2% management fee and a 20% fee on gains was also widely adopted by hedge funds and became popularly known as the 2-and-20 model.